100+ exhibitors showcasing cutting edge school resources, services, products and technology for classrooms, schools and educators.

 LOGOS, BANNERS AND EMAIL SIGNATURES

-Use the Expo logo, banner and email signature across your email, website and marketing material to tell customers that you will be there in 2017.
+Use the Expo logo, banner and email signature across your email, website and marketing material to tell customers that you will be there.
 Simply link them to our website.

 Download logos & banners

 Use this blurb in your promotional material, e-newsletters and website to highlight & promote your attendance at the Fair.

 HARD COPY AND EMAIL INVITATION TO FORWARD TO YOUR CLIENTS